jessicayung/deep-learning-map/datasets.md

 # Datasets

 Note: This page is currently more a list than an indicator of which are the 'main datasets' in research.
+(13 Jun 2018: working on adding main datasets and converting format to tables)

 ## Speech
 - [Common Voice (Mozilla)](https://voice.mozilla.org/data)